SeanS-code/action-forecast/README.md

 ## Description

-A webserver that can recieve data from users and send it to action forecasting models.
-Model response is then outputted by the webserver to a created endpoint.
+An interactive webserver that allows data inputted from a user to be sent and used by a machine learning model for forecasting.
+The user is then given a ticket in the form of an endpoint to then go and recieve the output of that model.